Jay-Nama/FacialRecognition/README.md

 The system was trained on a custom dataset of images taken of our group (3 participants).
 Each image was annotated with bounding boxes and labels (`JayFace`, etc.) using **LabelMe**, then augmented to improve robustness.
 The final trained model detects and recognizes faces in live webcam video, drawing bounding boxes around each face and displaying the person’s name.

+Note: The dataset (pictures + LabelMe annotations) is private and not included in this repository.
+The scripts will not run directly without creating your own dataset.
+Instead, this repo demonstrates the **workflow, code, and methodology** behind our project.

 ---

 ## 🚀 Features